 Template Variables

-The Template Variables API provides variable discovery and substitution email and document templates using Handlebars.
+The Template Variables API handles variable discovery and substitution for email and document templates using Handlebars.

 Template Variables API